The 20 Best Schinzel-Giedion Syndrome Doctors in Japan

 Yokohama, JP

-Futoshi Sekiguchi practices in Yokohama, Japan.
+Futoshi Sekiguchi practices practicing medicine in Yokohama, Japan.
 Sekiguchi is rated as an Experienced expert by MediFind in the treatment of Schinzel-Giedion Syndrome.
-Their top areas of expertise are Micrognathia, Myoclonic Epilepsy, West Syndrome, and Trichorhinophalangeal Syndrome Type 1 (TRPS1).
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Micrognathia, Myoclonic Epilepsy, West Syndrome, and Trichorhinophalangeal Syndrome Type 1 (TRPS1).

 Experienced in Schinzel-Giedion Syndrome